-The prolific offenses of college football are becoming even more common now than ever, so the importance of players who can help defend against them are even more vital.
-Bringing in top recruits on the defensive side of the ball is the name of the game and cornerback Tony Grimes is a player that every top program is battling for.
+The prolific offenses of college football are everywhere now more than ever, so the importance of players who can help defend against them are even more vital.
+Bringing in top recruits on the defensive side of the ball is the name of the game, and cornerback Tony Grimes is a player that every top program is battling for.

 As the top cornerback in the Class of 2021, and also one of the best players in the country moving towards his senior season at Princess Anne High School in Virginia Beach, Virginia, Grimes is one of the hottest names available.

-Ranked as the top corner in the recruiting class by the 247Sports Composite and ESPN while the second-best corner according to Rivals, Grimes is also in the top-13 nationally and the No 1 player from the state of Virginia by every recruiting service.
+Ranked as the top corner in the recruiting class by the 247Sports Composite, ESPN, and Rivals, Grimes is also in the top-13 nationally and the No. 1 player from the state of Virginia by every recruiting service.

 Not only is Grimes a talented recruit, but he is also seen as one of the best in a class with a ton of talent at defensive back.
 With safety James Williams and corners Ga’Quincy McKinstry and Isaiah Johnson all rated as five-star recruits, there is some serious talent headed into the college football defensive backfield in 2021.

 CB Tony Grimes Recruiting

 On January 21, Grimes posted a tweet stating he would be committing on December 1, 2020.
-He has yet to announce a final list, but he definitely has more than enough options to choose from.
+He had yet to announce a final list, but he definitely has more than enough options to choose from.

 Grimes currently has 37 scholarship offers with the usual suspects sitting atop that list with a great chance of pulling in the prized cornerback.
 247Sports has Alabama, Clemson, Georgia, Ohio State, Penn State, and Texas A&M as the leading schools.

 Florida, Florida State, LSU, Maryland, Michigan, North Carolina, Notre Dame, Oklahoma, South Carolina, and Virginia Tech are also some of the programs to have offered, among many others.